sysadminmike/postgres-influx-mimic/README.md

         }]}' AS ret FROM values"
 ```

-Should give back something similar to influx which can be used for graphite
+Should give back something similar to influx which can be used for grafana

 ```
 [mike@f10 ~]$ curl -G 'http://192.168.3.22:8086/query?pretty=true' --data-urlencode "q=WITH \